Shingles (Herpes Zoster)—Child Care and Schools

 • Cover skin rash.

-• Report the infection to the staff member designated by the child care program or school for decision-making and action related to care of ill children.
+• Report the infection to the staff member designated by the early childhood education program or school for decision-making and action related to care of ill children and staff members.
 That person, in turn, alerts possibly exposed family and staff members to watch for symptoms.

 • Inform others of the greater risk to

-• Susceptible adults and children (ie, those who neither had chickenpox nor were adequately vaccinated)
+• – Susceptible children and adults (ie, those who neither had chickenpox and/or are underimmunized)

 No, unless